-- Fry dried red chillies, curry leaves and a pinch a asafoetida for 10 seconds.
+- Add dried red chilies, curry leaves and saute for 10 seconds.

-- Saute sliced onion until transparent and tomatoes until soft and mushy.
+- Add sliced onion and saute until transparent.
+Add tomatoes, sprinkle some salt over, and saute until soft and mushy.

-- Add salt, turmeric powder, red chilli powder and bisi bele bath powder.
-Fry for 30 seconds on low heat (Make sure to not burn the masala powders).
-Then pour tamarind extract & add coriander leaves.
-Combine and cook for a minute.
+- Add turmeric powder, red chili powder, Bisi bele bath powder, and fry for 30 seconds on low heat.
+Then pour tamarind extract, and combine.
+Pour roughly 50ml of water, mix well and cook for a minute or two.
 Turn off heat.

-- Transfer this masala into the pressure cooker containing cooked rice, dal and vegetables.
-Combine well and add water if necessary to adjust consistency (do not worry if the cooked ingredients inside the cooker gets mashed, it in fact is good if that happens).
-Turn on heat and cook bisi bele bath on low for another 3 – 4 minutes.
-Make sure it does not get burnt.
+- Transfer this masala into the pressure cooker containing cooked rice, dal, and vegetables.
+Mix well and add water if necessary to adjust consistency.
+Turn on the heat and cook Bisi bele bath on low for another 3 – 4 minutes.

-- Serve right after with khaara boondi or spicy mixture as shown.
+- Serve right after with Khara boondi, potato chips or spicy mixture as shown.

 - You can tweak the quantity of each ingredient as per your taste and preference.

-- You can also use others vegetables like beans, ridge gourd, etc. along with the ones used in this recipe.
+- You can also use other vegetables like beans, ridge gourd, etc. with the ones used in this recipe.

-- Bisi bele bath can be stored in refrigerator for a day.
-Add water and warm it before eating.
+- Bisi bele bath could be stored in the refrigerator for a day.
+Mix little water and warm it before eating.